JordanTK/100-days-of-code-projects/README.md

 # Python-project-and-exercise-files
-all the work i have done in one place
+all the work I have done in one place